James Baker (musician)

-James Lawrence Baker (born 7 March 1954) is an Australian musician, best known as the drummer of various rock and punk rock groups, including the Victims, the Scientists, Hoodoo Gurus, Beasts of Bourbon, and the Dubrovniks.
-In 2006 Baker was inducted into the West Australian Music Industry Hall of Fame.
+James Lawrence Baker (7 March 1954 – 5 May 2025) was an Australian musician, best known as the drummer of various rock and punk rock groups, including the Victims, the Scientists, Hoodoo Gurus, Beasts of Bourbon, and the Dubrovniks.
+In 2006, Baker was inducted into the West Australian Music Industry Hall of Fame.
 The following year, Hoodoo Gurus were inducted into the ARIA Hall of Fame.

 Biography

 Early days

 Baker grew up in Fremantle, Western Australia, with family roots stretching back in the port city for generations.
 His father played reserves for the East Fremantle Football Club.